alexben300502/starrr/README.md

 # 2. Application of CI/CD pipeline

-Here we are choosing to apply continuous integration and continuous delivery/deployment pipeline using Azure pipeline. <br>
+Here we are choosing to apply continuous integration and continuous delivery/deployment pipeline using Azure pipeline. <br> The file that was configured for this part is the following one : https://github.com/alexben300502/starrr/blob/main/.github/workflows/main_starrr-devops-project.yml .
 The deployment through Azure pipelines has been setup and rigorously tested.
 The screenshots illustrates the <br> successful execution of various tests.
 Validating every test, every commit that represent an integral <br>part of our CI/CD process is very important to ensure the stability and the functionality of our application. <br>

 Indeed, Azure pipeline present diferent advantages as Scalability, Integrated Environment, Flexibility and <br>